catseye/Chrysoberyl/article/Project Dependencies.md

 a program can sleep, but with coarse granularity; it cannot sleep for less than 1 second.
 Interfaces and extensions that were added to various vendors' C language since ANSI C were collected into a new standard called C99, which improved on this.

+Telling a C compiler that it should treat its input files as C99 is often done with a flag such as `-std=c99`.

 Some of our projects can be compiled as either C99 or [ANSI C][].
 Often, C99 is the default, and ANSI C, if desired. must be selected explicitly when building.